-Chief of Staff and former Chief of Staff of the FRPI, exercising influence over policies and maintaining command and control the activities of FRPI forces, one of the armed groups and militias referred to in paragraph 20 of Res.
+FNI Chief of Staff and former Chief of Staff of the FRPI, exercising influence over policies and maintaining command and control the activities of FRPI forces, one of the armed groups and militias referred to in paragraph 20 of Res.
 1493 (2003), responsible for trafficking of arms, in violation of the arms embargo.
 According to the Office of the SRSG on Children and Armed Conflict, he was responsible for recruitment and use of children under 15 years old in Ituri in 2006.
 Arrested by MONUC in Bunia in October 2003.
 Surrendered by the Government of the DRC to the International Criminal Court on 7 February 2008.
 Acquitted of all charges by the ICC in December 2012.
 After being released from custody, was detained by Dutch authorities, and has filed a claim for asylum in the Netherlands.

-21. Floribert Ngabu NJABU (alias: a) Floribert Njabu Ngabu, b) Floribert Ndjabu, c) Floribert Ngabu Ndjabu)
+21. Floribert Ngabu NJABU

+(alias: a) Floribert Njabu Ngabu, b) Floribert Ndjabu, c) Floribert Ngabu Ndjabu).
-Date of UN designation: 1 November 2005.

 Other information: Under house arrest in Kinshasa since March 2005 for FNI involvement in human rights abuses.
 Transferred to The Hague on 27 March 2011 to testify in the ICC Germain Katanga and Mathieu Ngudjolo trials.
 Applied for asylum in the Netherlands in May 2011.
-In October 2012, a Dutch court denied his asylum claim; the case is currently on appeal.
+In October 2012, a Dutch court denied his asylum claim.
+In July 2014, he was deported from the Netherlands to DRC, where he was placed under arrest.